This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Discuss damages.
 Your lawyer will need to see all your medical records and receipts of expenses associated with your child’s condition.
 This will help you determine an amount to seek in the lawsuit.
 Know that non-economic damages are capped in Hawaii at $375,000.

 - Submit to the Medical Inquiry and Conciliation Panel.
 Hawaii law requires that you begin your medical malpractice case by submitting an inquiry to this panel.
-Made up of a lawyer and qualified medical expert, the panel reviews your case and decides if it has merit.[2]
-You must also submit a certificate that shows you or your lawyer already consulted with a medical expert.
-You must also provide a fee of $450.
+You must also submit a certificate showing you or your lawyer consulted with a medical expert.[2]

 - File the lawsuit.
 Your lawyer can officially file the lawsuit once you make it past the panel and the defendants have been notified.